neongreen13/common-Spanish-words/README.md

 Second, it will download lyrics from 2018 Latin songs from Genius.com and put into a dataframe for text analysis.

-# Step 3 - Text Analysis -
+# Step 3 - Text Analysis - Spanish Words Test Dataset
 Initial text analysis has been performed on a sample of four Latin song lyrics.

 Text analysis includes two phases: the first runs descriptive statistics on the lyrics and identifies the the word count, unique word count, and their frequencies.
 The second phase uses SpaCy Spanish to divide the lyrics into various parts of speech, including nouns, verbs, pronouns, stopwords, etc. It also lemmatizes the verbs down to their root form and drop duplicates.